alfski/ViewSyncEffect/README.md

 `?fov=DEGREES` set the camera horizontal field of view.
 This parameter can be used on master or slave.

 `?yaw=DEGREES` set the slave camera yawOffset.
 Also works on master, but not sure why you would want to!
+Currently, if you do this on a master, the un-offset view is what wll be shared.

-##Issues & ToDo's & Notes
+##Issues, ToDo's & Notes

-* issue: only seems to work is there's a single scene to render.
+* issue: This only seems to work is there's a single scene to render.
 To get the sky box I had to merge it with the point cloud scene.
+How to deal with multiple scenes or post-processing.

+* todo: convert more of the vr.chromeexperiments.com demos to Liquid Galaxy. can we do this on-demand?

 * todo: possibly add pitch and roll offseting.
 Mainly for 'ViewSync' completeness.